staab/bombadillo/outline.md

 Of particular focus within Bombadillo poetry are the habits of nature, the comforts of home, and other peaceful pursuits.
 Bombadillo shuns the harness of scientific accuracy; it knows nothing of the works of men's hands: of numbers, tools, or reason; and it abhors perversion, evil, and darkness.

 Many selections of Bombadillo poetry are included in this book, along with translations into English, where relevant.
 The ambitious reader is invited to skim through Appendix B of this book before continuing, which gives a short primer on Bombadillo's grammar.
 Appendix C includes a reference of known vocabulary, along with any relevant notes for particular words.
+Finally, Appendix D includes a number of Bombadillo poems.

 ```
 bellodillo, lildillo o bombadilben dil